pablock-stark/globant/README.md

 ## Data Pipeline Design <a id="data_pipeline_design"></a>

 Files mentioned above are in one AWS S3 Bucket.
-Transformation occurs with flask's endpoints to export these files to Google Bigquery which is data sink for this exercise.
+Transformation occurs with flask's endpoints to export these files to Google Bigquery which is data sink for this case.

 <img src="img/coding_test.jpg">